splynx/docs/files/en/networking/authentication_users/ubiquiti_pppoe_edge/ubiquiti_pppoe_edge.md

 save
 exit
 ```
-and install the tool
+Installing the tool
 ```
 apt-get install bwm-ng
 ```

 Then you can run bwm-ng -u bits to get the actual Kbps throughput of pppoe clients.
-Example of output of bwm-ng is in picture below:
+An example of the output of bwm-ng is depicted in the image below:

 ![BWM-NG](BWM-NG.png)

-Now you can configure Splynx Radius server with UBNT EdgeRouter and benefit from a fast router that delivers 1 million packets per second routing performance in a compact and affordable unit!
+Now you can configure the Splynx Radius server with the UBNT EdgeRouter, benefiting from a fast router that delivers 1 million packets per second routing performance in a compact and affordable unit!

-If you face any difficulties, please, use our forum – https://forum.splynx.com/ or submit us a ticket – https://splynx.com/my-tickets/
+If you do face any difficulties, please refer to our forum – https://forum.splynx.com/ or submit a ticket to us for assistance – https://splynx.com/my-tickets/